Wikia/fandom-global-elements/README.md

 Release builds built with `yarn build` are placed into `dist/fandom-elements.js`.

 The output file DOES NOT contain the necessary polyfills.
 The necessary polyfills are included in separate js files under the `dist` directory.
+These are taken from the [webcomponents/webcomponentsjs](https://github.com/webcomponents/webcomponentsjs) repo at version 1.0.8.

 ### Usage